-Composite: A term used for window or door components, which consist of two or more materials, such as wood and plastic.
-The term also is loosely used for windows and doors which combine two or more materials in the frame or sash construction, such as a product with a wood interior and a vinyl or aluminum exterior.
+Composite: A term used for window or door components that consist of two or more materials, such as wood and plastic.
+The term also is loosely used for windows and doors that combine two or more materials in the frame or sash construction, such as a product with a wood interior and a vinyl or aluminum exterior.

 Condensation: Water vapor from the air deposited on any cold surface, which has a temperature below the dew point.
 Sometimes seen on cold (and poorly insulated) window glass or framing that is exposed to humid indoor air.

-Corner cleaner: Machine, which removes the bead of excess material, formed in welding vinyl window corners.
+Corner cleaner: A machine that removes the bead of excess material, formed in welding vinyl window corners.

 Cottage double-hung: A double-hung window in which the top sash is shorter than the bottom sash.

-Desiccant: A zeolite material used to adsorb (spelled correctly) moisture vapor from within the sealed airspace of an insulating glass unit.
+Desiccant: A zeolite material used to absorb moisture vapor from within the sealed airspace of an insulating glass unit.
 Commonly used in silica gel bags found packed with shoes, cameras, and other dry goods.